 Temperature scales — Celsius, Fahrenheit, Kelvin

-Three temperature scales appear on the CBE.
+Three temperature scales come up in physics.
 Two of them are convenient (Celsius, Fahrenheit); one is the SI base unit (Kelvin).

 • Celsius (°C) — 0 °C is the freezing point of water, 100 °C is the boiling point of water at standard pressure.